willemjanvdun/OCA_notes/notes.md

 - ```while (false) { x=3; }``` is a compile-time error because the statement x=3; is not reachable;
 = ```if(false){ x=3; }``` this is not a compile-time error because some exception to this rule.

+The increment operator(s) in a for-loop will run after running the code block that is executed!!!:
 ```
-// The increment operator(s) in a for-loop will run after running the code block that is executed!!!
 for (int i = 0; i < 2; i++) {
     System.out.println("i: " + 1) // this will be 0! remember!
 }
 ```
+Some examples of 'good' syntax regarding some loops:
 ```
 for (i=0 ;       ; i++) // Good
 for (int i=5; i=0; i--) { }; // Wrong